Sure, playing video games is fun, but what if we could have even more fun with it?

 Now that the project is getting somewhere, I also spent some time making the patch more flexible so that anyone can get started with it.
 This included:

 - Providing the option to use recorded video instead of live video (and toggle between the two)

 - Providing drag-and-drop areas for the file path of video recordings and music playlists

 - Lots of under-the-hood re-wiring and neurotic object (re)arrangement in the patching mode view – I do it for you, people! 💜

 Credit where credit is due

 None of this would be possible without the resources available on the web and through my education.
 Specifically:

-- Matt Romein who taught me in Live Image Processing & Performance.
+- A million times over Matt Romein who taught me in Live Image Processing & Performance.
 You can find some resources and tutorials here.

 - Jeremy Sykes for feedback & support of this particular project’s approach & hardware.

 Other resources that helped me and may help you: